lets-do-code/speech-emotion-recognition-software-/README.md

 # speech-emotion-recognition-software-

-Mini Project
+MINI PROJECT

-MADE BY
+MADE BY-

 Abhijeet

 Aditya Agrawal

 Abhilash Sharma

+B.Tech CSE 3rd year

 Moradabad Institute of Technology, Moradabad
-( B.Tech, CSE 2024)
-3rd year, session 2022-23

-Basically this project based on Machine learning.
-We used CNN and python libraries such as librosa, pandas, numpy, sklearn and REVDASS data sets and achieved 64% accuracy on this data sets.
+# About the project

+Speech Emotion Recognition, abbreviated as SER, is the act of attempting to recognize human emotion and affective states from speech.

+Used python libraries librosa, Keras, Pandas, Numpy and CNN ( Convolutional Neural Network) in Machine Learning.

+Dataset used - Ryerson Audio-Visual Database of Emotional Speech and Song (Ravdess).

+Achieve 64% accuracy from this model on RAVDASS dataset.